flokno/son/README.md

 - possible to store arbitrary data structures _including_ metadata,
 - easy to write and parse by a computer,
 - efficient to parse to allow files of up to GB size (takes forever to parse with YAML),
-- 100% sequential and incorruptible.
+- sequential and incorruptible,
+- resilient to data loss.

 ## Example
 This is a valid _son_ string: